clphillips/csv-transform/README.md

 ## How it works

-The columns defined in the first row of the input file become variable names. **csv-transform** accepts a template that is used to output a separate row for each input row based upon these variables.
+The columns defined in the first row of the input file become variable names. **csv-transformer** accepts a template that is used to output a separate row for each input row based upon these variables.

 Assume you have the following input file: